jeffreyevans/spatialEco/README.md

     swvi - Senescence weighted MSAVI or MTVI

+    time_to_event - Returns the time (sum to position) to a specified value

 	topo.distance - Calculates topographic corrected distance for a SpatialLinesDataFrame object

     tpi - Calculates topographic position using mean deviations within specified window